Skip to content

 Our executive leadership

-Director-General and Coordinator-General
+Coordinator-General

-Natalie Wilde
+• Natalie Wilde

 Deputy Director-General, Strategy Insights and Advisory

 Natalie Wilde is Deputy Director-General of Strategy, Insights and Advisory, coordinating key matters across the Deputy Premier’s portfolio responsibilities.
-She supports all touch points between the Deputy Premier’s Office and the department.
+She supports all touch points between the Minister’s Office and the department.
 Natalie is responsible for leading the portfolio work of the Director-General’s Office, South Bank, cabinet and parliamentary services, economic policy, and strategic communications, investment transactions, performance and delivery.

 Natalie has more than 20 years’ experience in the public service at both state and local government levels.
 During this time, Natalie has specialised in leading policy and legislation in the areas of local government, planning, building, infrastructure and property.